inf380p/fall2021/_posts/alueker/2021-10-20-alueker-trinket_post.md

 ```

 This is meant to test whether an entry is a string or not.
 The simpelest way to do so is to see if a line begins (^) with a capital letter [A-Z]

+A small issue could be if someone has incorrect syntax and chooses to begin a string with a lowercase letter